 Transport of electric tractive power

 1. General information

 1.1 Service Transport of electric tractive power

 1.2 Service provider ProRail

-1.3 1.3 Term of validity The service is offered during the term of the Network Statement.
+1.3 Term of validity The service is offered during the term of the Network Statement.

 2. Function

-2.1 2.1 Description The transport costs of electrical power charged by a third party to ProRail.
+2.1 Description The transport costs of electrical power charged by a third party to ProRail.

-3. Description of the facility

-3.1 3.1 Locations The tracks that are fitted with an overhead line.

-3.1.1 3.1.1 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00 hrs.

-3.1.2 3.1.2 Technical characteristic N/A

-112 As referred to in Section 20(1) in conjunction with (4) Passenger Transport Act 2000.
+As referred to in Section 20(1) in conjunction with (4) Passenger Transport Act 2000.

-113 See section 1 of Annex II to Directive 2012/34/EU
+See section 1 of Annex II to Directive 2012/34/EU

-i Transport of electric tractive power 3.1.3 3.1.3 Planned changes The planned changes are included in Appendix 10 Infrastructure projects and studio 4.
-User costs 4.1 Information related to the user charge The transport costs of tractive power charged to ProRail by grid managers are included in the charge for the minimum access package for the tractive power supply service.
+Transport of electric tractive power - 3.
+Description of the facility 3.1 Locations The tracks that are fitted with an overhead line.
+3.1.1 Opening times Regular opening hours: Monday to Sunday from 00:00-24:00 hrs.
+3.1.2 Technical characteristic N/A 3.1.3 Planned changes The planned changes are included in Appendix 10 Infrastructure projects and studies.
+4. User costs 4.1 Information related to the user charge The transport costs of tractive power charged to ProRail by grid managers are included in the charge for the minimum access package for the tractive power supply service.
 4.2 Information relating to discount on the user charge N/A 5.
 User conditions 5.1 Legal requirements Use of the overhead line infrastructure is included in the basic access package.
 5.2 Technical requirements made of rolling stock See Chapter 2.3.9 of the Network Statement.
-See Chapter 2.3.9 of the Network Statement.
 5.3 Independent use N/A 5.4 IT systems N/A 6.
 Capacity request 6.1 Access request The use of electric tractive power is linked to the capacity allocation.
-The proceeding access is described in Chapter 4.5 of the Network Statement.
-The use of electric tractive power is linked to the capacity allocation.
 The process for requesting access is described in Chapter 4.5 of the Network Statement.